 - South LA contains some of the most active and heavily utilized parks in the City.
 While critical spaces for recreation, culture, public gathering, and social services, they face ongoing challenges related to safety, maintenance, and amenity availability, particularly in communities that have experienced decades of disinvestment.

-- Though the Valley has many acres of parkland, there are issues around access to and interconnectivity of parks.
+- Though North LA has many acres of parkland, there are issues around access to and interconnectivity of parks.
 Parks are quite far from some residents, leading to a need for better trails and enhanced streetscapes to connect parks and greenspaces.
 There is also a need for more accessible routes and facilities within parks.

-- West Los Angeles includes a wide variety of parks and benefits from proximity to state parks, beaches, regional trails, and facilities in nearby cities.
-With the recent Palisades wildfires, fire risk, resilience and recovery are priority concerns.
+- West LA includes a wide variety of parks and benefits from proximity to state parks, beaches, regional trails, and facilities in nearby cities.
+With the recent Palisades wildfires, fire risk, resilience, and recovery are priority concerns.
 As in much of Los Angeles, communities in West LA are concerned about people experiencing homelessness occupying limited park space, maintenance, and safety.